clemsonacm/hackpack/README.md

 2. Code must compile under contest conditions: `g++ -g -O2 -std=gnu++0x -static $*`
 3. Code must be delivered with the passing unit tests.
-4. Code must be commented with detailed explanations and asymptotic notation where appliciable
+4. Code must be commented with detailed explanations and asymptotic notation where applicable
 5. Code must be concise but not as the expense of readability
-6. Source code must solve a problem:  It should solve a specific problem and include all relevent io and supporting code.
-The algorithm should not be in a vaccum.
+6. Source code must solve a problem:  It should solve a specific problem and include all relevant io and supporting code.
+The algorithm should not be in a vacuum.

 * Writing tests
 * Code review